Well Pump Maintenance: Complete Annual Checklist (Monthly, Quarterly & Seasonal Tasks)

 What are the signs a well pump needs maintenance?

-Short cycling — the pump clicking on and off every few seconds — is the clearest early warning.
+Short cycling (the pump clicking on and off every few seconds) is the clearest early warning.
 Other signals include low water pressure at the tap, a pressure gauge that won’t hold steady, tripping breakers, sputtering faucets, or any change in water color or taste.
-These symptoms often point to a failing pressure switch ($25 to replace) or a waterlogged pressure tank ($200+ to replace) — both of which are cheaper to fix early than late.
+These symptoms often point to a failing pressure switch ($25 to replace) or a waterlogged pressure tank ($200+ to replace).
+Both are cheaper to fix early than late.

 Can I maintain my well pump myself?